Monday of Easter Week

 Is this a fitting text for Eastertide?
 It seems not.
 But learn what happened on Easter Day.

-PRAYER. – My Lord and Savior Jesus Christ, Thou didst take my sin and death upon Thee, and didst completely overcome and destroy them for me.
+PRAYER. – My Lord and Savior, Jesus Christ, Thou didst take my sin and death upon Thee, and didst completely overcome and destroy them for me.
 Thou didst rise from the dead – the Conqueror and the Prince of Life – and didst give to me righteousness and eternal life.
-I pray Thee so to strengthen and to steel my poor soul by Thy Word and Holy Spirit that I may be kept safe from all evil associations, and that I may firmly believe in Thee who didst rise and ever lives, my true Savior.
+I pray Thee so to continue to strengthen and to steel my poor soul by Thy Word and the Holy Spirit, working through that Word, that I may continue to be kept safe from all evil associations, and that I may continue to firmly believe in Thee, who didst rise and ever lives, my true Savior.
 Amen.

 I know that my Redeemer lives;